 This section describes some future noteworthy details on how certain features may be implemented.

-by allowing users to take notes during the meeting.
+The proposed note-taking mechanism is facilitated by NoteBook.
+It extends Meeting by allowing users to take notes during the meeting.
 It implements the following operation:

-— Appends notes to the meeting.
+NoteBook#write() — Appends notes to the meeting.

-These operations are exposed in the Model interface as Model#note()
+These operations are exposed in the Model interface as Model#note().

 Target user profile: